Clinical commissioning policies

 * Also see Lancashire Principles for the Commissioning of Health and Healthcare (above)

 For policies listed as under review the policies on this page are the current policies.
-The draft policies that will eventually replace these can be found on our ‘Under review‘ page along with details of how to provide your thoughts on them.
+The draft policies that will eventually replace these policies are part of harmonisation process.
+Details of these along with details of how to provide your thoughts on them can be found here.

 It is important to remember that while the NHS is not likely to provide treatment that has little health benefit, there are sometimes exceptional circumstances in which there may be overwhelming health benefits for an individual patient.